Skip to main content

 Permissions

-Read and write access to the executorSecrets setting require the updateAiAgent permission.
-Values are masked in the interface and are not included in reading endpoints.
+Reading and writing the executorSecrets setting requires the updateAiAgent permission.
+Values are masked on the interface and are not output in read endpoints.